How to embrace ICT in education to get the best out of it

 Fedena, for instance, is a school management software that benefits all.
 Administrators notice that automating processes makes their lives easier while parents and students rest easy knowing that their teachers are enabled by 24/7 availability through private, personalized communication channels.
 These are only a few of the many advantages Fedena offers to the education ecosystem.

-How To Manage the Use of Information and Communication Technology in Schools
+How To Manage the Use of ICT in Schools?

 The repetitive cry we hear from teachers and parents alike is what a distraction some technologies can be to their students.
 This is an undeniable fact.
 The mere presence of interactive media recreations and engaging web amusements has been a time sink for otherwise hard-working students.
 Schools cannot afford to tiptoe around the issue – they must be boldly and firmly handle these issues, by realizing that the solution lies in choosing the right technology and not attempting to change human behaviour.
 Frankly, schools do not have enough time and resources to stop students from engaging with technology.
 Nor do their guardians.
 A better solution would be to direct this interest into more constructive systems.
 Engaging a child through the use of dynamic content in the course readings shared on